Abundance for slc surfaces over arbitrary fields: Introduction

-In \cite{Hacon_Xu_Finiteness_of_B_representations_and_slc_abundance} the authors use the theory of sources and springs of a crepant log structure developed by Koll\'{a}r (see \cite[\S 4.3]{Kollar_Singularities_of_the_minimal_model_program}) to prove finiteness of the equivalence relation and descent of the hyperplane divisor.
-We have not placed our proof on such axiomatic ground, since the few cases of crepant log structures $\bar{S}\to\bar{T}$ that arise in our situation can be quite explicitly described.
-However our proof is an illustration of Koll\'{a}r's theory: the technical details are easier, yet we encounter its main steps and subtleties.
-We highlight the correspondences in \autoref{remark:Kollars_theory_illustrated}.
+In~\cite{Hacon_Xu_Finiteness_of_B_representations_and_slc_abundance} the authors use the theory of sources and springs of a crepant log structure developed by Koll\'{a}r (see~\cite[Section~4.3]{Kollar_Singularities_of_the_minimal_model_program}) to prove the finiteness of the equivalence relation and descent of the hyperplane divisor.
+We have not placed our proof on such axiomatic ground since the few cases of crepant log structures $\bar{S}\to\bar{T}$ that arise in our situation can be quite explicitly described.
+However, our proof is an illustration of Koll\'{a}r's theory: the technical details are easier, yet we encounter its main steps and subtleties.
+We highlight the correspondences in \Cref{remark:Kollars_theory_illustrated}.

-There is another approach to slc abundance, developped in characteristic zero by Fujino \cite{Fujino_Abundance_for_slc_3folds_announce, Fujino_Abundance_for_slc_3folds} and used by Tanaka to prove slc abundance for surfaces over algebraically closed fields of positive characteristic \cite{Tanaka_Abundance_for_slc_surfaces}.
-This approach is actually closely related to that of Hacon and Xu, and to Koll\'{a}r's theory of crepant log structures: the finiteness of \textbf{B}-representations plays a crucial role (see \cite[Conjecture 4.2]{Fujino_Abundance_for_slc_3folds_announce}), and the geometric properties of $\bar{S}\to\bar{T}$ that are relevant in Fujino's approach (see \cite[Proposition 3.1]{Fujino_Abundance_for_slc_3folds_announce}) can be understood in terms of sources, springs and $\bP^1$-links (see \cite[\S 4.3]{Kollar_Singularities_of_the_minimal_model_program}).
+There is another approach to slc abundance, developed in characteristic zero by Fujino~\cite{Fujino_Abundance_for_slc_3folds_announce, Fujino_Abundance_for_slc_3folds} and used by Tanaka to prove slc abundance for surfaces over algebraically closed fields of positive characteristic; see~\cite{Tanaka_Abundance_for_slc_surfaces}.
+This approach is actually closely related to that of Hacon and Xu, and to Koll\'{a}r's theory of crepant log structures: the finiteness of \textbf{B}-representations plays a crucial role (see~\cite[Conjecture 4.2]{Fujino_Abundance_for_slc_3folds_announce}), and the geometric properties of $\bar{S}\to\bar{T}$ that are relevant in Fujino's approach (see~\cite[Proposition 3.1]{Fujino_Abundance_for_slc_3folds_announce}) can be understood in terms of sources, springs and $\bP^1$-links (see~\cite[Section~4.3]{Kollar_Singularities_of_the_minimal_model_program}).

-The set-up of \cite{Hacon_Xu_Finiteness_of_B_representations_and_slc_abundance} may also be applied to the relative setting $f\colon S\to B$.
-However, instead of adapting all the previous steps to this relative setting, we choose to reduce to the absolute case as in \cite{Tanaka_Abundance_for_lc_surfaces_over_imperfect_fields}.
+The setup of~\cite{Hacon_Xu_Finiteness_of_B_representations_and_slc_abundance} may also be applied to the relative setting $f\colon S\to B$.
+However, instead of adapting all the previous steps to this relative setting, we choose to reduce to the absolute case as in~\cite{Tanaka_Abundance_for_lc_surfaces_over_imperfect_fields}.
 The main step is to compactify both $S$ and $B$ while preserving the properties of $S$ and $f$.
-This is achieved using a carefully chosen MMP and some gluing theory.
+This is achieved by running an MMP and carrying the gluing data along it.